 The Shwedagon Pagoda in Yangon is Myanmar’s most sacred religious monument.
 Standing prominently atop a big hill in the former capital, the 325-foot-tall (99 meters) golden stupa shines brilliantly in the afternoon sun.
 The monument produces a mesmerizing glow at night inviting a return visit after dinner.

 - Open Hours: The Shwedagon Pagoda is open seven days a week from 4 a.m. to 10 p.m.
-Last admission is 9:45 p.m.
+The last admission is 9:45 p.m.

 - Visitor Center: The visitor center is open daily from 8 a.m. to 9 p.m.